AvikNayak22/BoxDrive/README.md

 # BoxDrive

-BoxDrive is a file management application built with Next.js and Firebase.
-It offers file upload, download, deletion, and renaming functionalities, complete with user authentication and theme switching.
+BoxDrive is a file storage application built with Next.js and Firebase.
+It offers file upload, download, deletion, and renaming functionalities with user authentication and theme switching.

 ## Features